CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/01-devbox.md

 ## Summary

-In this exercise, you have created Dev box definition, Network connection and dev box pool in Microsoft Dev Box.
+In this exercise, you have created Dev box definition, Network connection and Dev box pool in Microsoft Dev Box.
 Also you have accessed a Dev Box and explored its features.